HL7/fhir-udap-security-ig/input/pagecontent/general.md

 The FAST Security project team is working to identify any potential incompatibilities experienced by servers or client applications that support both this IG and the SMART App Launch IG concurrently.
 Implementers are requested to submit feedback regarding any other potential issues they have identified related to the concurrent use of both IGs so these may be addressed and resolved in future updates.
 </div>

+#### Key Algorithms

-Key Algorithms: JWT-based authentication in version 2 of the SMART IG requires server support for either the RS384 or ES384 signature algorithms, while this IG requires server support for RS256.
+JWT-based authentication in version 2 of the SMART IG requires server support for either the RS384 or ES384 signature algorithms, while this IG requires server support for RS256.
 However, this does not present a compatibility issue because RS256 is permitted as an optional algorithm in the SMART IG, while both RS384 and ES384 are permitted as optional algorithms in this IG.
 Therefore, using any of these three signature algorithms would be compliant with both IGs.

+#### Public Key Distribution

+This guide uses X.509 certificates included inline within JWTs to distribute public keys.
+The entity generating a JWT includes the corresponding certificate in the `x5c` header of every signed JWT.
+Therefore, no separate key discovery or retrieval mechanism is required by the party consuming the JWT.
+The SMART App Launch framework instead prefers that client apps publish their public keys at a publicly available URL using the JWKS format, and submit this JWKS URL during registration.
+A server will then dereference this URL to obtain the client's public key.
+The client may signal to the server to repeat dereferencing by including the same URL in the `jku` header of a JWT.

-Consistent use of both guides: the question has been raised as to whether this IG can be used for client registration but not used for subsequent authentication.
+#### Consistent use of both guides

+The question has been raised as to whether this IG can be used for client registration but not used for subsequent authentication.
 Though adopters of this IG sometimes colloquially refer to its entire workflow as “Dynamic Client Registration”, authentication consistent with this IG is also core to a compliant implementation and the HL7 UDAP FAST Security workgroup recommends that trust communities adopting this IG require the use of this IG for both client registration and authentication, even when SMART is also used, since omitting the UDAP workflow from the authentication step significantly reduces the security benefits to the community.

 <div class="bg-info">
 Editor's Note: The preceding paragraph may be moved back to Section 1 during final editorial review as it is not limited to SMART.
 </div>

+#### Discovery

-Discovery: Servers conforming to this guide are generally expected, but not required, to also support the HL7 SMART App Launch Framework, which defines additional discovery and metadata requirements.
+Servers conforming to this guide are generally expected, but not required, to also support the HL7 SMART App Launch Framework, which defines additional discovery and metadata requirements.

 For servers that also support the SMART App Launch Framework, there is some expected overlap in the UDAP metadata elements defined in Section 2 and metadata that a server may return for other workflows, e.g. OAuth 2.0 authorization and token endpoints are also included in metadata defined in the SMART App Launch Framework.
 Having different metadata endpoints permits servers to return different metadata values for different workflows.
 For example, a server could operate a different token endpoint to handle token requests from clients conforming to this guide.
 Thus, for the workflows defined in this guide, client applications **SHALL** use the applicable values returned in a server's UDAP metadata.